About the School of Art & Design

 A Whole New Mind: Moving from the Information Age to the Conceptual Age

-In the School of Art & Design, we draw on the particular histories of the tri-state region and of Appalachia, with its diverse populations of Indigenous people, workers migrating for the railroad, mining and manufacturing industries, and its attendant rich heritage of labor struggle.
-We simultaneously recognize Appalachia’s strong traditions of place-making, especially via folk craft traditions of the region.
-We seek to be a part of the increasing awareness of the presence and contributions of Black, Brown and Indigenous people in Appalachia.
+In the School of Art & Design we are inspired by our region’s history of diverse workers migrating for the railroad, mining, and manufacturing industries, and by the rich heritage of labor struggle.
+We simultaneously recognize Appalachia’s strong traditions of place-making, especially via the folk craft traditions of the region.
+We seek to be a part of the increasing awareness of the presence and contributions of all peoples in Appalachia.

 Contact Us